-Fernbank, Inc., which is familiarly known as Fernbank Museum of Natural History, was founded in 1939 to preserve and protect Fernbank Forest, making it one of the oldest environmental conservation not-for-profit in the United States.
-The conservation of Fernbank Forest remains a vital part of Fernbank Museum’s mission today.
+Fernbank Museum, was founded in 1939 to preserve and protect Fernbank Forest, making it one of the oldest environmental conservation not-for-profit in the United States.
+The conservation of Fernbank Forest remains a vital part of Fernbank Museum's mission today.

 The restoration of Fernbank Forest is a forever, ongoing project that also includes educational programming and research within the forest.
 Fernbank Museum's comprehensive restoration program includes the completion of several important benchmarks: